All Episodes

 The separation of powers is the number one safeguard.

-The arguments within all three branches, the quest.
+The arguments within all three branches of the quest, founders knew human nature.

-They knew that Congress would want to get as much power away from the president as they could, vice versa, that the president want to get as much power away from Congress.
+They knew that Congress would want to get as much power away from the president as they could, vice versa, that the president wanted to get as much power away from Congress.

-And he the founders thought that each branch would religiously and jealously guard its own power.
+And the founders thought that each branch would religiously and jealously guard its own power.

 They would not sit by and let a president tinkle on the Constitution.